Kale-Ko/BJSL/README.md

     protected String exampleString = "hello world!"; // All primitive types including arrays are supported

+    @NeverSerialize
+    protected String excludedString = "goodbye world :("; // This won't get included in the output because it is marked to never serialize

     public static void main(String[] args) throws IOException {
         JsonParser parser = new JsonParser.Builder().build(); // Create the parser with default options ObjectProcessor processor = new ObjectProcessor.Builder().build(); // Create the processor with default options